Camille Meyer

-Camille Grammer Meyer (née Donatacci) is an American actress, dancer, model, and television personality.
+Camille Meyer (née Donatacci, formerly Grammer, born September 2, 1968) is an American actress, dancer, model, and television personality.
 She is known for appearing on several seasons of the reality television show, The Real Housewives of Beverly Hills.

-Grammer started her career as a dancer, model and actress, and worked as a producer and writer for Grammnet Productions.
-From 1997 to 2011, she was married to Kelsey Grammer.
+Meyer started her career as a dancer, model and actress, and worked as a producer and writer for Grammnet Productions.
+From 1997 to 2011, she was married to actor Kelsey Grammer.

 Early life

-Grammer was born in Newport Beach, California and grew up in Cedar Grove, New Jersey.
-She studied English literature at Montclair State College in New Jersey, attending New York University and the UCLA School of Theater, Film and Television in Los Angeles.
+Meyer was born in Newport Beach, California and grew up in Cedar Grove, New Jersey.
+She studied English literature at Montclair State College in New Jersey, attended New York University and the UCLA School of Theater, Film and Television in Los Angeles.

 Career

-Grammer started her career as a dancer in the 1980s, working on Club MTV, starring in a dance group performing at the Tavern on the Green in New York City, and appearing in several music videos, including "Give It All You Got" by Rights of The Accused, "The Party Starts Now!" by Manitoba's Wild Kingdom, and "Back to the Grill Again" by MC Serch.
+Meyer started her career as a dancer in the 1980s, working on Club MTV, starring in a dance group performing at the Tavern on the Green in New York City, and appearing in several music videos, including "Give It All You Got" by Rights of The Accused, "The Party Starts Now!" by Manitoba's Wild Kingdom, and "Back to the Grill Again" by MC Serch.
 In the 1990s, she started working as a model and actress as well, modeling in Playboy publications like Playboy's Book of Lingerie, and appearing in R-rated erotic films such as Marilyn Chambers' Bedtime Stories, New York Nights and The Naked Detective.
 She also had small roles in mainstream films Private Parts and Deconstructing Harry, in addition to her guest appearance in one episode of Frasier.

 She owns half of Grammnet Productions, which has produced a number of television shows from the late 1990s through 2010s, including Girlfriends, Medium and The Game.
-Within the production company, Grammer has worked as a creator, writer and executive producer.
+Within the production company, Meyer has worked as a creator, writer and executive producer.

-In 2010, she became one of The Real Housewives of Beverly Hills.
-While no longer a main cast member of the show, she still often makes semi-regular Housewives appearances.
+In 2010, she became one of the original cast members of The Real Housewives of Beverly Hills.
+While no longer a main cast member of the show, she has appeared as a part-time cast member and as a guest in several seasons since.
 The January 13, 2011 episode of the show, in which she revealed that her husband wanted to leave their marriage, was the No. 1 telecast among adults 18–49 against all cable competition in its timeslot, as well as the highest-rated episode of the season among all viewers.
-In addition, the Watch What Happens Live episode featuring Camille Donatacci Meyer as guest right after the show outperformed all late night cable talk shows that night.
+In addition, the Watch What Happens Live! episode featuring Camille Donatacci Meyer as a guest right after the show, outperformed all late night cable talk shows that night.